When a Close Friend Dies

 “Forever” is Cut Short When a BFF (Best Friend Forever) Dies

 You know the term BFF (Best Friends Forever).
-You never really except “forever” to end, especially if your friend is not of an older age.
+You never really expect “forever” to end, especially if your friend is not what one would consider old age.

 Disenfranchised Grief

-When this happens, the griever might feel excluded from mourning rituals or not be able to fully grieve the loss of the best friend in front of others, for fear of being judged.
-So, they are left to grieve alone unless they’re lucky enough to have the deceased’s other friends nearby to share the experience.
+When this happens, you might feel excluded from mourning rituals or not be able to fully grieve the loss of your best friend in front of others, for fear of being judged.
+So, you are left to grieve alone unless you’re lucky enough to have the deceased’s other friends near you as well.
 And even then, individuals grieve differently from one another and everyone’s relationship with the deceased is a different one.

-Studies show, as reported in Science Daily, in an article called The Death of a Close Friend Hits Harder Than You Think, that the trauma caused by the death of a close friend endures four times longer than previously believed, according to new research.
+In an interesting new finding, studies reported in Science Daily, in an article called The Death of a Close Friend Hits Harder Than You Think, show that the trauma caused by the death of a close friend endures four times longer than previously believed, according to new research.
 Here’s a link to the findings from the Australian National University.

 • No two people process the loss in the same way.
 Everyone grieves differently.
-Don’t look to others to determine how you are grieving or how you should be grieving.
+Don’t look to others to determine how you should be grieving.
 Your grief is as unique as the relationship of the deceased is to you.

 • Grief is not simply sadness.
 It’s a combination of feelings and emotions that include anger, regret, confusion, fear, anxiety, loneliness, guilt, blame, to name a few.
 In grief, any emotion or thought or feelings is perfectly okay.